 Get your work seen

-Once your website is finished, it’s time to put it out there.
+Once your photography website is finished, it’s time to put it out there.
 Consider putting out the word about your site by sharing it on social media or sending an email to some of your professional contacts.
 If you’re actively looking for new work opportunities, this is a great way to get your photography on everyone’s radar.
 If you use LinkedIn, make sure to add a link to your website on your profile.

-Now is also a great time to start submitting your work and making new connections.
-You might try emailing photo editors with a brief introduction to your work and a link to any new projects you’ve shared on your portfolio.
+Now is also a great time to start submitting your photography and making new connections.
+You might try emailing photo editors with a brief introduction to your work and a link to any new projects you’ve shared on your online portfolio.
 This list of places to submit your creative work is a good starting point if you’re looking for publications to contact.